How Self-Driving Cars Are Revolutionizing the Way We Travel

 Level 3: Conditional Automation

 The jump from Level 2 to Level 3 is significant.
-While there are currently no Level 3 systems available on American roads yet, Mercedes Benz Drive Pilot automation has been approved at Level 3 for certain 2024 models – the first car company to achieve Level 3 automation.
+While there are currently no Level 3 systems available on American roads, Mercedes-Benz Drive Pilot automation has been approved at Level 3 for certain 2024 models—the first car company to achieve Level 3 automation.
 At this stage, the autonomous car can operate on its own in certain situations, such as highway driving.
 The driver must still be ready to take control of the vehicle, especially in case of a system failure.

 Level 4: High Automation

 The vehicle is capable of fully autonomous driving in certain situations and does not require any human interaction.
 Currently, these automated vehicles operate as driverless taxis and public transportation.
-Waymo, “the world’s first autonomous ride-hailing service” currently operates Level 4 autonomous cars in Phoenix and San Francisco.
+Waymo, “the world’s first autonomous ride-hailing service” currently operates Level 4 autonomous cars in Phoenix, San Francisco, Los Angeles, and Austin.

 Level 5: Full Automation